 When a motion to consolidate appeals is filed or is pending after an appellant has served and filed a brief in any of the appeals which are the subject of such motion, the due date for filing appellee's brief shall be postponed until the court rules on such motion.
 If the motion is granted, the appellee (or appellee/cross-appellant) shall serve and file a brief in the consolidated appeals within 30 days after the date on which the court rules on the motion, or within 30 days after service of the last appellant's brief, whichever is later.
-If the motion is denied, the appellee (or appellee/cross-appellant) shall serve and file a brief in each separate appeal within 30 days after the date on which the court rules on the motion is denied, the appellee (or appellee/cross-appellant) shall serve and file a brief in each separate appeal within 30 days after the date on which the court rules on the motion, or within 30 days after the date on which the court rules on the motion is denied, the appellee (or appellee/cross-appellant) shall serve and file a brief in each separate appeal within 30 days after the date on which the court rules on the motion, or within 30 days after service of the last appellant's brief in that separate appeal, whichever is later.
+If the motion is denied, the appellee (or appellee/cross-appellant) shall serve and file a brief in each separate appeal within 30 days after the date on which the court rules on the motion, or within 30 days after service of the last appellant's brief in that separate appeal, whichever is later.